Broadcast Video Program Critique Information

 - MIPA Seal of Distinction form – Learn more about the seal

 - You will be prompted in the form to provide an adviser’s statement to the judge detailing any special school situations, concerns or problems with the production.
 (This statement is written directly into the entry form.)
 For 2021-22: You will also be asked to describe how the pandemic has impacted your program’s operations.

 - Entry materials must have been produced during the current academic school year.
 See entry form for details.
 Your entry MUST include three (3) newscasts.
 Newscasts may have been produced in a studio or remotely.
 Please note the following exceptions to this requirement for the 2021-22 academic year:

 - If you did not produce three newscasts this academic year, you may request a waiver of this requirement by completing this form.
 Our contest chair will evaluate whether it’s appropriate to include a newscast produced last academic year or whether submitting fewer than three newscasts will provide enough information for the judge.
 You may submit your entry while you await a decision on a waiver.

 - Your newscasts should be uploaded to the video hosting service of your choice.
 Submit URLs via the entry form.
 Please submit each newscast separately; no combined reels.
 Submissions should be from their original air/uploaded date, and they should be as they aired (ie, no editing afterward).

 - The entry fee is $40.
-Please make check payable to MIPA or pay online.
-If you are paying for several items – such as membership dues or individual contest entries – with the same check, please include an itemized list of those payments.
+Please make check payable to MIPA or pay via credit card.
+You will be prompted for payment when you submit the online entry form, or pay online later.
+You may combine this critique fee with other payments to MIPA, but please include an itemized list of those payments.

-- You may turn in your entry up to one-month late (see deadlines above) for an additional $40, but late entries will result in delays in getting your critique back from the judge.
+- You may turn in your entry up to one-month late (by the late deadline noted above) for an additional $40, but late entries will result in delays in getting your critique back from the judge.
 Entries received after the late deadline will receive a critique, but are not eligible for award rankings.

 A note about contests